-To make sure you efficiently outsource the correct roles, it is certainly worth conducting a gap analysis of the skills which are needed for a successful implementation and comparing it to the calibre of internal skills your company currently possesses in-house.
+To make sure you efficiently outsource the correct roles, it’s worth conducting a gap analysis of the skills needed for a successful implementation and comparing it to the calibre of internal skills your company currently possesses in-house.
 Those that appear to have the biggest gaps are the positions that you should think about outsourcing to ERP consultants.

 There are many other reasons why you should consider outsourcing your project, such as: